 Which raises the question: Should the Luke Rule rule apply to Zen Archery and Zen Marksmanship as well?
 Sure, I say.
 Use all the sights, scopes, wind gauges, stabilizers, and rangefinders you like (all lovingly detailed in GURPS books), to claim every TH bonus they can give you.
-At the same time, enjoy the reduced TH penalties offered by Zen Archery/Marksmanship – if you can stay enlightened, that is, and actually nail the Zen Archery/Marksmanship roll despite penalties on the roll for clinging to technology’s artificial trappings.
+At the same time, enjoy the reduced TH penalties offered by Zen Archery/Marksmanship – if, that is, you can stay enlightened and nail the Zen Archery/Marksmanship roll despite penalties for clinging to technology’s artificial trappings.

 Don’t lose sight of real focus, young Padawan, Grasshopper, or Gunslinger.
 You might shoot truest by setting aside the artifice and aiming with the soul.